Albuquerque Convention Center: Other amenities

 The Albuquerque Convention Center also includes three permanent concession stands and many thematic portable food carts, 14 restrooms, five show offices, and press and conference facilities.

+2013-2014 renovation

+The Convention Center underwent a $25 million "complete renovation" in 2013-2014.
+Work included extensive remodeling of the ballrooms, kitchen, dock area, lighting, and exterior.
+The building received new amenities such as an executive conference room, service area, balcony, and a new floor-to-ceiling glass facade.

 Filming location

 It was featured in Breaking Bad Season 5 Episode 12.